autopi-io/documentation/docs/cloud/device_management/custom_code.md

 ### Execution

 Used for:
-- Standalone functions
+* Standalone functions.
-- Hooks and triggers
+* Hooks and triggers.
-- Data processing
+* Data processing.

 Example use cases:
-- Transform CAN data
+* Transform CAN data.
-- Validate incoming data
+* Validate incoming data.
-- Trigger events
+* Trigger events.

----

 ### Service

 Used for:
-- Long-running processes
+* Long-running processes.
-- Background logic
+* Background logic.

 A service typically includes a `start()` function that runs continuously.